Meet the Team

 Michael has extensive experience with collective bargaining, interest-based negotiation, and performance management systems.
 His current consulting portfolio includes projects on teacher effectiveness, principal standards and evaluation, the role of the principal-manager, and the creation of talent pipelines in urban school districts.
 He holds degrees from The Boston Conservatory and University of Southern Maine.

-Monica Santana Rosen, Human Capital Partner
+Monica Santana Rosen, Human Capital Consultant

 Human Capital Partner Monica Santana Rosen has a wide range of experience in human capital management, organization design, leadership development, and principal recruitment and selection.
 Most recently, Monica directed the Chicago Public Schools efforts to improve the quality of principals across the district, spearheading the redesign of a principal screening process, launching a local and national principal recruitment effort, and supporting the strategic promotion, support or removal of principals.